Trump's estrangement from the GOP one Republican at a time

 So their falling out is another sign of Trump’s isolation from his own party in Washington.
 That’s lamentable, perhaps, for the GOP policy agenda, but it’s a comfortable political position for an outsider who has to find a way to run against a capital city he and his party now control.

 The president has gone after so many fellow Republicans that he’s started re-using epithets.
-“Little” was his dig at Sen. Marco Rubio, R-Fla., but he told The New York Times that the proper spelling was, "L-I-D-D-L-E. Liddle, Liddle, Liddle Marco," which has now been repurposed for Corker.
+“Little” was his dig at Sen. Marco Rubio of Florida, but he told The New York Times that the proper spelling was, "L-I-D-D-L-E. Liddle, Liddle, Liddle Marco," which he has now been repurposed for Corker.

 But even some Democrats, who often cheer on Republican infighting, are cringing at this latest mess.

-"It’s really unfortunate that the president has chosen to blast him in a series of tweets that were both distracting and disrespectful," said Sen. Chris Coons, D-Del., a member of the Foreign Relations Committee, on a conference call Tuesday.
+"It’s really unfortunate that the president has chosen to blast him in a series of tweets that were both distracting and disrespectful," Sen. Chris Coon of Delaware, a member of the Foreign Relations Committee, said on a conference call Tuesday, referring to Corker.

 Tom Griscom, a Chattanooga-based Republican strategist, said Trump's manner of trying to influence lawmakers — often going after them personally, and not sparing those in his own party — comes with risks.

-The tensions, lawmakers and outsiders agree, are unlikely restore any sense of order as Congress prepares to again debate the Iran deal and deal with ongoing threats from Iran, Russia and North Korea.
+The tensions, lawmakers and outsiders agree, are unlikely to restore any sense of order as Congress prepares to again debate the Iran nuclear agreement and deal with ongoing threats from Iran, Russia and North Korea.

-"It doesn't really matter what he says about Corker and it doesn't really matter what Corker says about him," Graham told MSNBC Tuesday.
+"It doesn't really matter what he says about Corker, and it doesn't really matter what Corker says about him," Graham told MSNBC on Tuesday.
 "I don’t think it’s good.
 I don’t think it is healthy."